epfl-ada/ada-2021-project-the-data-collectivists/README.md

 While most people agree about the uncertainty of the next hundred years, we still have yet to agree on a solution.
 Some of which are more oriented towards a progressive society, while others prefer a more conservative approach.
 While multiple point of view rely on economic and environmental claims to base their theories on, some others are based on hate and fear of the difference, hate and fear of the change we might need to forge a more inclusive society.
 In order to better tackle the issues we face, we need to understand how some ideologies are gaining more traction inside the public debate, to observe how they might shape the minds of citizens.

 We are interested today about the rise of far-right extremism speech **between XXXX and XXXX**, observed through a dataset of quotes from the press, highlighting the evolution of opinions and ideas that shape the past, present, and the future of our society.

+### Research questions

+Is far-right extremism speech on the rise since 2016 ?
+How accurately can we identify a trend with the Quotebank dataset, when put in perspective with right-wing extremist terrorist attacks ?
+Can we highlight some news outlets that spread hate speech more than other, and if so, is it consistent over the years ?
+Is it also consistent with their political opinion ?

 ### Data